philzook58/philzook58.github.io/_posts/2019-05-21-the-beauty-of-the-cone-how-convex-cones-simplify-convex-programming.markdown

-The simplest problem is $latex \max_x c^T x$ with no constraints.
-The answer plunges off to infinity vaguely in the direction of $latex c$.
-The next simplest problem is $latex \max_x c^T x , a^T x \geq 0$.
+The simplest problem is $ \max_x c^T x$ with no constraints.
+The answer plunges off to infinity vaguely in the direction of $ c$.
+The next simplest problem is $ \max_x c^T x , a^T x \geq 0$.
 This either goes off to infinity away from the constraint plane, hits the constraint plane and goes off to infinity, or if c and a are parallel, it is an arbitrary location on the constraint plane.